Master grilling brats on a gas grill with this easy recipe. Flavorful brats, grilled peppers, and onions make a delicious BBQ favorite.

 How To Grill Brats

-- Then, toss onion, bell peppers, olive oil, salt, and pepper in a large bowl until evenly coated.
+- In a large bowl, toss onion, bell peppers, olive oil, salt, and pepper until evenly coated.

-- Next, place your veggies on the grill and cook for 5-7 minutes or until soft and slightly charred.
-Feel free to use a grill basket if you like.
+- Place the veggies on the grill and cook for 5-7 minutes, or until tender and slightly charred.
+For easier handling, use a grill basket.

-- Grill the bratwursts until they have grill marks on all sides and are cooked through, which should take 10-12 minutes.
+- Grill the bratwursts for 10-12 minutes, turning them for even cooking, until they have grill marks on all sides and are cooked through.

-- Let the brats rest for a few minutes once they are fully cooked.
+- Let the cooked brats rest for a few minutes.

-- Toast your buns on the grill until charred and crispy. (optional)
+- (Optional) Toast your buns on the grill for a smoky flavor and crispy texture.

 - Assemble your brats by placing one in each bun and top with grilled vegetables.
-Add additional toppings if desired.
+Add your favorite condiments or toppings.

 Recipe FAQs